-With the recent changes to our program, students will be on campus for a total of four years; the fourth year being spent full-time doing clinical research in a faculty member's lab and completing the dissertation.
+The fourth year in the program is spent working on clinical research in the faculty mentor’s lab and on the completion of the dissertation.
 The Graduate School has committed to the Psy.D.
-Program that this final year will be a no-cost year, with students receiving full tuition remission and $19,000 in stipend money for the year.
-As you can see from the above, our financial support of students is exceptional and sets the Baylor University Psy.D.
+Program that this final year will be a no-cost year, with students receiving full coverage of tuition costs and approximately $19,000 in stipend money for the year.
+As evidenced by this brief review of the program funding processes, our financial support of students is exceptional and sets the Baylor University Psy.D.
 Program apart.